ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 ![image11](images/image11.png)

-We are ready to host our portfolio on CodeCapsules!
+We are ready to host our portfolio on CodeCapsules.

 ## Deploying to CodeCapsules

-Now that all of the hard work is done, we can move on to the easy part; deploying our portfolio on CodeCapsules.

-To deploy your portfolio on CodeCapsules, go to https://codecapsules.io/, and create an account.
+To deploy your portfolio to CodeCapsules, navigate to https://codecapsules.io/, and create an account.
 After creating your account, log in.

 When you log in, you will be prompted to create a team.
 CodeCapsules provide teams for collaborative development - you can invite other people to view and edit your web-applications by adding them to your team.